+Section 3.
 Behaviors That Are Not Allowed

-- You are NOT allowed to do or attempt to do the following: - cheat or otherwise get an unfair advantage on the PSAT 8/9, - copy or record test questions, memorize questions for the purpose of writing them down later, take a screenshot during the test, - hack into or interfere with Bluebook or get around Bluebook's security features, - have any applications running on your testing device other than Bluebook or approved technology, - access or use any digital resource(s) or website(s) during the test or breaks, - fail to turn in or store away a mobile phone by following your school's process, - use an answer key or receive information from other persons about test questions, - discuss or share information about test questions with others, - talk to or otherwise communicate with others during the test, - allow anyone to see your test questions or answers or attempt to see or copy others' test questions or answers, - look at notes, electronic devices, textbooks, websites, or any other resources during the test or during breaks, - have information on your clothing, shoes, or body, - wear a brimmed cap or a hood on a hooded shirt or jacket during the test, - share a calculator with another person or use a calculator on any test section other than the Math section, - leave the testing room permanently prior to the end of all sections of the test, - take a testing device from the testing room or test site during the test or breaks, a.
-Score Cancellation and Disciplinary Measures.
-If College Board determines that your scores are invalid under Section 4(b) below, or you have committed Misconduct under Section 4(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): Deny you entry to a test, dismiss you from the test, not score your test, cancel your scores, prevent you from taking future College Board tests (including the SAT, Advanced Placement® (AP®) and CLEP® Exams), and/or share information with others as described in Section 4(f) below.
+- You are NOT allowed to do or attempt to do the following: - cheat or otherwise get an unfair advantage on the PSAT 8/9, - copy or record test questions, memorize questions for the purpose of writing them down later, or take a screenshot during the test,

-- go to a locker or leave your designated testing area at any time during the test and breaks, - attempt to take the test for someone else or have someone else take the test for you, - provide false information to College Board, - disturb others during the test, - engage in unruly, aggressive or violent behavior, or - fail to follow these rules or directions given by the testing staff.
+- interfere with or bypass Bluebook's security features, - have any applications running on your testing device other than Bluebook or approved technology, - access or use any digital resource(s) or website(s) during the test or breaks, - fail to turn in or store away a mobile phone by following your school's process, - use an answer key or receive information from other persons about test questions, - discuss or share information about test questions with others, - talk to or otherwise communicate with others during the test, - allow anyone to see your test questions or answers or attempt to see or copy others' test questions or answers, - look at notes, electronic devices, textbooks, websites, or any other resources during the test or during breaks, - have information on your clothing, shoes, or body, - wear a brimmed cap or the hood on a hooded shirt or jacket during the test, - share a calculator with another person or use a calculator on any test section other than the Math section, - leave the testing room permanently prior to the end of all sections of the test, - take a testing device from the testing room or test site during the test or breaks, - go to a locker or leave your designated testing area at any time during the test or breaks, - take the test for someone else or have someone else take the test for you, - provide false information to College Board, - disturb others during the test, - engage in unruly, aggressive or violent behavior, - fail to follow these rules or directions given by the testing staff.

+Section 4.
 Score Cancellation